-- To work with deans and department chairs to improve timely textbook requests by faculty to facilitate accommodations for students with print impairments. - To stay up to date on current assistive technology and to help keep costs down while improving the production process to complete the conversion of E-Text in a timely manner.

-2. Provide key performance metrics to measure and sustain success.
+- To work with deans and department chairs to improve timely textbook requests by faculty to facilitate accommodations for students with print impairments. - To stay up to date on current assistive technology and to help keep costs down while improving the production process to complete the conversion of E-Text in a timely manner. - 2.
+Provide key performance metrics to measure and sustain success. - Assistive technology licenses including, but not limited to Texthelp Read&Write, Texthelp Equatio and Kurzweil were purchased for the use of students with diverse disability-related limitations and needs.

-- Assistive technology licenses including, but not limited to Texthelp Read&Write, Texthelp Equatio, ZoomText/Fusion, and JAWS were purchased for the use of students with diverse disability-related limitations and needs. - Student Text Transcribers provide support to the Alternative Media Production Center (AMPC) for the timely delivery of digital text for students who meet the print disability criteria.
-This includes students who are blind and/or visually impaired, students with learning and/or other cognitive disabilities, and students with specific mobility limitations. - Finally, IRA has also provided funding for assistive technology services to help students maximize their independence and learn how to best manage their assistive technology needs.
-AIRA a descriptive service to assist blind students to visualize what is in front of them as if they were sighted.
-This service was purchased to enhance the accessibility of instructional materials for students with visual disabilities. - Students received software training for Kurzweil, Jaws, ZoomText/Fusion as requested by the student to utilize the accommodation.
+- Student Text Transcribers provide support to the Alternative Media Production Center (AMPC) for the timely delivery of digital text for students who meet the print disability criteria.
+This includes students who are blind and/or visually impaired, students with learning and/or other cognitive disabilities, and students with specific mobility limitations. - Students received software training for Kurzweil, Jaws, ZoomText/Fusion as requested by the student to utilize the accommodation.